MarcoTerzulli/GAVI-Manderoli/README.md

 The GUI will be loaded.<br />
 **Common issue**: the previous command could raise an error (such as *"ValueError: unsupported pickle protocol*).
-Whoosh indexes are operating system dependent: you are probably using a different than the one was used to generate it.
+Whoosh indexes are operating system dependent: you are probably using a different operating system than the one was used to generate it.
 Follow the next step to generate a new index.

 ### Generating a new index